Türkiyemspor Berlin

-Türkiyemspor Berlin is a Turkish association football club from Berlin.
+Türkiyemspor Berlin is a German association football club from Berlin.
 The club began in 1978 as a loose association of young footballers playing recreationally as Kreuzberg Gençler Birliği (Kreuzberg Youth Union), named after the Berlin district of Kreuzberg.
 The club was formally registered as BFC İzmirspor in 1983 and was named for the city of İzmir, Turkey where many of the club members had roots.